Snayff/econ_score_attack/dev/docs/game_bible/01_economic_system.md

 ### Save/Load Considerations
 - When implementing save/load functionality, ensure that actor string IDs are serialised and deserialised correctly.
-- Actor generation should be deterministic if you require reproducibility (e.g., for testing or replays).
+- Actor generation should be deterministic if you require reproducibility for consistent gameplay experiences.

 ### Documentation
 - This system replaces the previous approach of loading a static list of actors from configuration files.
-- All relevant UI, tests, and systems have been updated to use the new approach.
+- All relevant UI and systems have been updated to use the new approach.

 ## Last Updated
 2024-06-09